HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/lh-model.rst

 .. literalinclude:: ../../../../../examples/les_houches_example/pyproject.toml
    :language: python

-Note that here the executable ``les_houches_exe`` is introduced, which is an executable that is specific to this model, and will be used to initialise a fit.
+Note that every model has its own, specific executable.
+In this case, the executable ``les_houches_exe`` is introduced, which will be used to initialise a fit.
 (See :ref:`Running Fits <in_running_fits>`).

 ``app.py``